Aleksandar Pavić

 Aleksandar Pavić (Александар Павић; born 11 November 1961) is a Serbian writer and politician.
-He has served in the Serbian parliament since February 2024, originally as a member of the We – Voice from the People (MI–GIN) political movement and later with the breakaway We – Power of the People (MI–SN) movement.
+He has served in the Serbian parliament since February 2024, originally as a member of the We – Voice from the People (MI–GIN) political movement, later with the breakaway We – Power of the People (MI–SN) movement, and since March 2026 as an independent.
 He has also been a member of the Belgrade city assembly since June 2024.

 Pavić has a long history of involvement in Serbian nationalist causes and was an advisor to Republika Srpska president Biljana Plavšić in 1996–97.

 Early life and private career

 Pavić was born in Belgrade, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
-His biography indicates that he later moved with his family to the United States of America and completed elementary and secondary school in Chicago before earning a Bachelor of Arts degree in Political Science from the University of California, Berkeley (1985).
+His biography indicates that he later moved with his family to the United States of America and completed elementary and secondary school in Chicago before earning a Bachelor of Arts degree in political science from the University of California, Berkeley (1985).
 He returned to Belgrade in 1990 with the end of one-party socialist rule in Yugoslavia and was active in the right-wing opposition to Slobodan Milošević's rule.
 He has been identified as a founder of the Belgrade committee of the Serbian Renewal Movement (SPO), at a time when that party was associated with a hardline nationalist ideology.
 In March 1991, in the early period of the Croatian War, Pavić reportedly travelled with Dragan Vasiljković to the territory of the SAO Krajina.

 In July 1995, Pavić travelled to Srebrenica in the immediate aftermath of the Srebrenica massacre.
 He rejects the interpretation of the events in Srebrenica as a genocide and has accused western powers of using these events to promote the Responsibility to Protect (RSP) doctrine on a global level as a hypocritical justification for military invention and the erosion of national sovereignty.

 Pavić served as chief political advisor for Biljana Plavšić from August 1996 to July 1997, standing down at the beginning of the 1997–98 political crisis in the Republika Srpska.
 When Plavšić later pleaded guilty to crimes against humanity before the International Criminal Tribunal for the former Yugoslavia (ICTY) in 2003, Pavić said, "Biljana Plavšić admitted what she did not do, thinking that she was acting correctly and taking responsibility for the crimes she was charged with.
 However, the prosecution used it to accuse the entire [Serb] people."